-The HRM Charter requires that all accounts considered uncollectible, and which are to be removed from the accounts of the HRM be approved by Council.
-Administrative Order 18, The Revenue and Collections Policy, section 5(f) states that no account will be sent to write off unless all efforts have been exhausted in its collection and the appropriate recommendations and approvals are in place; and section 5(g) requires staff to provide Council with a write off report at least once per year.
-The last write off report to Council was on February 23, 2023.
+The HRM Charter requires that all accounts considered uncollectible be approved by Council before being removed from the accounts of HRM.
+The Revenue and Collections Policy, section 5(f) states that no account will be sent to write off unless all efforts have been exhausted in its collection and the appropriate recommendations and approvals are in place; and section 5(g) requires staff to provide Council with a write off report at least once per year.
+The last write off report to Council was on March 5, 2024.